 Farmers also offers great coverage options, but the policies are more expensive and the company does not have many discounts.
-Auto-Owners stands out for its highly-rated customer service, but drivers have to work with an agent to get a quote or file a claim.
 The other providers on this list have much better digital tools.

 All five providers have good financial strength ratings from AM Best, but their overall customer satisfaction ratings in J.D.
 Power’s 2020 U.S. Auto Insurance Study differ.
-Auto-Owners, USAA and State Farm are rated above average, and Farmers and Allstate are rated below average.
+USAA, Progressive, and State Farm are rated above average, and Farmers and Allstate are rated below average.